tpodlaski/copra/docs/installation.rst

 From sources
 ------------

-The sources for Coinbase Pro Asyncronous Websocket Client can be downloaded from the `Github repo`_.
+Alternatively, the source code for the CoPrA package can be downloaded from the `Github repo`_.

 You can either clone the public repository: